tylerneylon/water/docs/scratch.md

 name as the official name.
 Eg, if there's a label, use that.
 No label, but it's a rule name, use that.
 Otherwise you have to access it through tokens.

+---

+Toward a good user experience with +, * suffixes -- it would be nice to support lists as the returned type for these.

+Currently mode rules return lists, but they also always call mode_params, so they would interfere with any pre-existing mode rules (or be interfered with by them).

+So I suggest having an alternate mode rule syntax which does not call any methods to enter it.
+Something like =mode_name instead of -mode_name.
+Or perhaps --mode_name.

+Now, for application with * and + suffixes, the challenge becomes how to add rules in a new custom mode.
+For this, I propose that we use parse-level commands instead of a substitution.
+The rules would be relatively simple, so this approach seems feasible to me.